Krishna-D-Hegde/selewright/README.md

        <version>8.6.0</version>
    </dependency>
    ```
-> **Note**: You are free to choose any versions of Selenium, Playwright, or Appium as per your project requirements.
+> **Note**: You are free to choose any versions of Selenium, Playwright, or Appium as per your requirements.

 ## 💻 Usage